For media companies, a contrarian idea: College football’s cancellation might be a good thing

 But overall, experts say, media networks will emerge unscathed with no college football this year.

 “I would worry about the conferences not getting their money.
-I would worry about the schools which can’t keep other sports running.
-I would worry about the students that won’t get an opportunity to play," said Patrick Rishe, director of the sports business program at Washington University’s Olin Business School.
+I would worry about the schools, which can’t keep other sports running.
+I would worry about the students that won’t get an opportunity to play,” said Patrick Rishe, director of the sports business program at Washington University’s Olin Business School.
 “But I wouldn’t shed any tears for the networks.
 They’ll be fine even if the games aren’t played.
 More than fine.”